CarolineNjorog3/Transforming-homes-elevating-values/README.md

 #### Developing a system to recommend specific renovations based on their predicted impact on house prices

-We Identified features that can be changed through renovations and their coefficients and created a dataFrame provides insights into the linear regression model's predictions regarding how changes in certain features related to renovations might impact the house price.
+We Identified features that can be changed through renovations and their coefficients and created a data frame provides insights into the linear regression model's predictions regarding how changes in certain features related to renovations might impact the house price.
 The coefficients represent the estimated change in the price for a one-unit increase in each respective feature

 The image below shows how the respective features are important